 As expected, smokers had a higher rate of lung cancer across all groups of asbestos-exposed workers.
 Former smokers, i.e., those who had quit, had lower rates of lung cancer, although the difference did not reach statistical significance.
 Workers who had never smoked had the lowest levels of lung cancer.

-The graph shows that quitting smoking may help workers who are exposed to chronic asbestos exposure.
+Researchers found quitting smoking may help workers who are exposed to chronic asbestos exposure.

 Frost concluded that “an estimated 26% of lung cancer deaths were attributable to the interaction between asbestos and smoking.”